Kitware/arctic-viewer/docs/content/docs/contributing.md

 title: Contributing
 ---

-We welcome you to join the development of ArcticViewer.
+We welcome you to join the development of ParaView ArcticViewer.
 This document will help you through the process.

 ## Before You Start